 - 48 schools offer an associate’s degree program for paralegals/legal assistants.

 - 6 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 9 ABA approved paralegal degree programs in Texas.
+- There are 8 not-for-profit ABA-approved paralegal degree programs in Texas.

 - Highest graduation rate: South Texas Vocational Technical Institute-McAllen 89%.1

 - Highest transfer-out rate: Texas Woman’s University 41%.1